T: 01274 722 560 or 0113 246 2600

 Inaugural Gray’s Inn ICSL Scholarship Award Winner (2007)

 Legal Aid Supplier Number 02BLW

 Paul Smith is a member of Chambers’ Employment Law team who acts for business and individual clients in Employment Tribunal litigation as well as in High Court commercial disputes arising from the employment relationship.
-He has been recommended in the Legal 500 UK in every edition since he qualified, with recent editions noting that he has a “wide-ranging employment practice” (2016), is “a committed and enthusiastic young barrister” (2015), and that “he quickly grasps the key issues” (2014).
+He has been recommended in the Legal 500 UK in every edition since he qualified, with recent editions noting that ‘Clients like his approachability and dedication to cases’ (2017), he has a “wide-ranging employment practice” (2016), is “a committed and enthusiastic young barrister” (2015), and that “he quickly grasps the key issues” (2014).

 Paul also undertakes financial remedy and cohabitational trusts of land work within the Family Law sphere.